ashukv12/discourse-provider/README.md

 3. `terraform apply` - To execute the actions proposed in a Terraform plan.
 Apply the chages.

 #### Create User
-1. Add the user `email`, `name`, and `active`  in the respective field in resource block as shown in example usage.
+1. Add the user `email`, `name`, and `active`  in the respective field in resource block as shown in [example usage](#example-usage).
-2. Initialize the terraform provider `terraform init`
+2. Run the basic terraform commands.
-3. Check the changes applicable using `terraform plan` and apply using `terraform apply`
-4. You will see that an account activation mail has been sent to the user.
+3. You will see that an account activation mail has been sent to the user.
-5. Activate the account using the link provided in the mail, and you will see that a user has been successfully created.
+4. Activate the account using the link provided in the mail, and you will see that a user has been successfully created.

 #### Update the user

-  User is allowed to update `name`, and `active`.
-Update the data, i.e., `name` or `active` of the user in the in the resource block of `main.tf` file and apply using `terraform apply`
+User is allowed to update `name` and `active` only.
+Update the data of the user in the `resource block` as show in [example usage](#example-usage) and run the basic terraform commands to update user.
+Change the `active` field value from `false` to deactivate and `true` to activate and run `terraform apply`

 #### Read the User Data
-Add `data` and `output` blocks in the `main.tf` file and run `terraform plan` to read user data
+Add `data` and `output` blocks  as shown in the [example usage](#example-usage) and run the basic terraform commands.

-#### Activate/Deactivate the user
-Change the `active` field value from `false` to deactivate and `true` to activate and run `terraform apply`.
+.

 #### Delete the user
-Delete the `resource` block of the particular user from `main.tf` file and run `terraform apply`.
+Delete the `resource` block of the user and run `terraform apply`.

 #### Import a User Data
-1. Write manually a resource configuration block for the User in `main.tf`, to which the imported object will be mapped.
+1. Write manually a resource configuration block for the User as shown in [example usage](#example-usage), to which the imported object will be mapped.
 2. Run the command `terraform import discourse_user.user1 [EMAIL_ID]`
 3. Check for the attributes in the `.tfstate` file and fill them accordingly in resource block.